nea89o/sbdata/README.md

 ## Setup

  - Make sure the NEU repo is set up.
-When in doubt you can always use `git submodule update --init` to redownload it
+Please clone it into `NotEnoughUpdates-REPO`
  - Set up your pipenv with `pipenv install`
  - Run either `pipenv run python -m sbdata -explore` or `pipenv run python -m sbdata -json` in the main directory.